 Senior executive pay linked to gender diversity targets

-Variable remuneration for Senior Leadership roles is based on a subset of financial and non-financial KPIs link to the priorities and annual strategies of the Group/Division.
+Variable remuneration for Senior Leadership roles is based on a subset of financial and non-financial KPIs linked to the priorities and annual strategies of the Group/Division.
 Among non-financial measures, since 2017 a mandatory KPI on "People" is cascaded to all Senior roles, including targets on gender pay gap/balance and on gender diversity initiatives in general.
-From 2019, to support the 2022 commitment of women % in senior management roles, specific targets will be cascaded to selected Top Management roles.
+From 2019, to support the 2022 commitment of women % in senior management roles, specific targets have been cascaded to selected Top Management roles.

 Publish progress annually against these targets